skbkontur/GroBuf/README.markdown

 By default GroBuf skips objects which are empty (an object is considered empty if it is an array with zero length or if all its members are empty).
 The [GroBufOptions.WriteEmptyObjects](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/GroBufOptions.cs) options says GroBuf to write all data as is.

 ##Serializing/Deserializing
-GroBuf serializes objects to binary format and return byte[] and deserializes from byte[]
+GroBuf serializes objects to binary format and returns byte[], deserializes from byte[]:
 ```
 var car = new Car
               {